0xPolygonMiden/miden-vm/docs/src/design/stack/stack_ops.md

 where $n$ is the depth to which the top stack element is moved.

-The effect on the rest of the stack is:
+The effect of this operation on the rest of the stack is:
 * **Right shift** for elements between $0$ and $n-1$.
 * **No change** starting from position $n+1$.

 ## CSWAP
 The `CSWAP` operation pops an element off the stack and if the element is $1$, swaps the top two remaining elements.
-If the popped element is $0$, the stack remains unchanged.
+If the popped element is $0$, the rest of the stack remains unchanged.
 The diagram below illustrates this graphically.

 ![cswap](../../assets/design/stack/stack_ops/CSWAP.png)